Introductions

 Don: I ask people what data types they have for a couple of reasons.
 One of the reasons is that l follow up by asking what tests have they disabled because their system has data types in it that it's not supposed to.
 That tends to indicate a highly brittle test process, and in almost all cases in an organization of any scale, they've done some sort of bulk load at one point into a database in the interest of speed.
 And they disable all the constraints when they do it.
 I had this conversation with a data engineer at a bank in South America a few weeks ago.
 He gave me a dump of his database and he said his tool was not working.
 And I said, “here's the error.
 You’ve got this data,” and he said that data couldn't possibly be there, because they don't allow enum types in that column.
 They may have done a bulk load, and that's why these data types are allowed in the database.

 Coty: Even if you didn't do that bulk load, systems evolve over time.
 Now there's a constraint, but has that constraint always been there?
-I often see that customers run into it in their testing too, and have to disable some tests for a while as a result.
+I often see that customers run into it in their data-driven testing too, and have to disable some tests for a while as a result.

 Marc: You both mentioned the importance, from a security and governance perspective, of getting production quality data.
 Don and I hear it every single week, as customers and prospects tell us that we're providing synthetic data of this production data source in a better quality format for use in the use cases you were talking about.
 It's interesting because we're also hearing this theme of traditional legacy masking technologies or traditional anonymization techniques that are no longer safe.
 This means there is no such thing as anonymous data.
 We're spending a lot of time educating the market on the ability to mask data, and then having the ability to create a synthetic copy and mask it.